More In This Category

 Visit Lawyer's Website

 The Woodlands, TX estates & probate attorney Steven C. Earl discusses what is required for a valid execution of my will.
-Typically, a valid execution of a will mandates the presence of two witnesses and a notary, all signing concurrently with the testator or the individual whose will it is.
-In their jurisdiction, they were involved in a trial, securing a victory, and successfully appealing a case that established the protocols for interaction among these witnesses, the testator, and the notary during the signing process.
-Beyond their jurisdiction, the same level of protection may not apply, and there exists some ambiguity in Texas law.
-However, in their specific area, they have clarity thanks to the case they were involved in.
+He explains that, typically, a valid execution of a will requires the signatures of two witnesses and a notary, all at the same time as the testator.
+In this jurisdiction, his firm successfully tried a case—and later won on appeal—that established the precise requirements for how witnesses, the testator, and the notary must interact during the signing process.
+Outside this area, such protections are less certain, and ambiguity remains under Texas law.
+However, in this jurisdiction, thanks to the precedent set by the case his firm litigated, the requirements are clear.